SheaButta/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-The final analysis includes producing a study design to quantify MechaCar performance compared to their copetition.
+The final analysis includes producing a study design to quantify MechaCar performance compared to their competition.
 This study design will focus on what influences a consumer to purchase a MechaCar.
-There are three (3) variables I would say would influence a MechaCar consumer which are, mpg, horse power and safety.
-To help quantify how MechaCar's performance against the competition, the below items will help with the statistical analysis;
+There are three (3) variables I would influence a MechaCar consumer which are; mpg, horse power and safety.
+To help quantify MechaCar's performance against the competition, the below items will help with the statistical analysis;

 - **Metrics to test**: These metrics to test include; mpg, horse power and safety.
-- **Null hypotheis**: MechaCar outperforms its' competiors.
+- **Null hypothesis**: MechaCar outperforms its' competitors.
-- **Statistical Test**: A t_est will be used to help determine how MechaCar performs against it's competition with respect to the above metrics.
+- **Statistical Test**: A t_est will be used to help determine how MechaCar performs against its' competition with respect to the above metrics.
 - **Data**: A dataset of numerical/continuous data.